 1) Star Dancer Louise Bernice Halfe, Burning in this Midnight Dream

-Sky Dancer Louise Bernice Halfe breathes life into silence.
+Sky Dancer Louise Bernice Halfe breathes life into the unsayable.
 For more than twenty-five years, Halfe, who is Cree, from the Saddle Lake reserve and Treaty Six territory, uses Cree poetics to delicately craft voice out of the unheard; out of the ongoing violence of Canada’s colonial history and out of the repression administered in Canadian residential schools.
 There are many books in this list that will give you the history of residential schools.
 Burning In This Midnight Dream, is perhaps the only one that communicates the affect.

 Read more on about Halfe’s foundational contributions to residential school literature here.

 2) Bob Joseph, 21 Things You Might Not Know About the Indian Act

 21 Things You May Not Know About the Indian Act addresses, amongst other things, how Canadian law led to denial of status to women; forced enfranchisement; the declaration of cultural ceremonies as illegal; the imposition of the pass system, banning of speaking our languages; prohibition on raising funds to hire lawyers; prohibition on entering pool halls; prohibition on Indian students from practicing traditional ceremonies; and the barring of the right to vote.
 The Indian Act is a piece of legislation designed to subjugate an entire people.

 “Bob Joseph reveals the hold this paternalistic act, with its roots in the 1800s, still has on the lives of Indigenous Peoples in Canada in the twenty-first century.
 This straightforward book is an invaluable resource.
 There is much for non-Indigenous people to learn and to do.
 But equally important, there is much to unlearn and to undo.
 The time is right for this book.” –Shelagh Rogers